vpolda/Engineering-Blog/_posts/2024-12-13-How-to-print-Vitis-Debug-messages.md

 #endif
 ```
 This is done to output the debug statements only if debug is enabled.
 The preprocessor handles these statements.

+## Conclusion
+Hope someone found this helpful.
+Simply remove the flag for a final build.